-Our Designated Safeguarding Lead (DSL) is trained to identify possible mental health difficulties, and is aware of support services available.
+We have specific staff who are trained to identify possible mental health difficulties and are aware of support services available.
 We utilise GM Procedures, signpost to: Bolton's The Be Kind to My Mind Website and refer to Bolton's Suicide and Self harm pathway.